patheros/PathSetManuals/modules/GlassShard.md

 ### Contextual Menu

+**Quantizer** - Built in Quantizer.

 **Randomize CVs** - Randomizes all CV knobs on all nodes.

 **This Week's Config** - Sets the configuration of this module to be the current week's configuration.
-Note this is the initial configuration for a new module, so this won't have any effect on a new module
+Note this is the initial configuration for a new module, so this won't have any effect on a new module.
+New configs are released on Sunday.

 **Config Collection** - Opens up the configuration library, allowing you to browse all configurations you've ever used.